 Schema.org JSON-LD node objects are always typed (that is, they have a @type

 property that points to some IRI–a string–describing it).
-Given a @type
+Given a @type you

 know all the properties that are defined on a particular object.
 Object types

 inherit from each other.
-For example, Thing
+For example, Thing in Schema.org has a property

-is a subclass of Thing
+called name, and Person is a subclass of Thing that defines additional

-has other sub-classes, like Organization
+as name.
+Thing has other sub-classes, like Organization, with it’s own

-properties, like logo
+properties, like logo.

 Let’s use this minimal example to try a few approaches: